 Hardscape Kellen Breccia concrete was used to pave the area – chosen due to its decorative nature and durability.
 Silver Grey granite was used for kerbs, bollards and steps, providing a neutral base with elements that catch the light and sparkle silver in the sun – giving a prestigious aesthetic.
 Hardscape also fabricated granite boulders to give passersby a place to sit and enjoy the space.

 Overlooking the Thames, various water features were placed throughout Riverlight to reflect the natural surroundings.
-Hardscape helped encapsulate the water theme by using Carlow Irish Blue Limestone for the cladding and coping on the water features, with ocean-esque tones of blue and green running through it.
+Hardscape helped encapsulate the water theme by using Kilkenny Irish Blue Limestone for the cladding and coping on the water features, with ocean-esque tones of blue and green running through it.
 Limestone is formed close to the earth’s surface and capturing fossilised plant and animal life, truly reflecting the essence of nature.
 The smooth texture and colour of the limestone complimented the water features perfectly creating a harmonious, seamless appearance.

 The end result